Validate ownership of a private repository

 Note that the Type column easily identifies Adobe-provided repositories (Adobe) and your own GitHub repositories (GitHub).

 To return to the repository later and complete the validation, go to the Repositories page.
-Click the ellipsis button next to the GitHub repository that you added and select Ownership Validation from the drop-down menu.
+Click More icon, ellipsis next to the GitHub repository that you added, then click Ownership Validation.

 After the GitHub repository is validated in Cloud Manager, the integration is completed and you can use the repository with Cloud Manager.